ThomasQuinnKelly/bip-reference-person/docs/quick-start-guide.md

 ##### Running the services in local-int profile

 * Ensure that the Docker is running and that you have run `mvn clean install` from the reactor POM
-* Verify that the `docker-compose.yml` exists in the root directory of ocp-reference-spring-boot
+* Verify that the `docker-compose.yml` exists in the root directory of bip-reference-person
 * To start all the containers, execute the `./start-all.sh` command under the root directory, which will bring up all the docker containers.
 * Localhost URLs for testing/using this deployment approach (you must start the spring boot application!)